-Name Generation Entry and Output Zeroization AES keys Key material is entered via API parameters or Keys are passed into the module via API input parameters in plaintext.
-EVP_CIPHER_CTX_free(), EVP_CIPHER_CTX_reset() Triple-DES keys derived during Diffie- Hellman or EC Diffie- EVP_CIPHER_CTX_free(), EVP_CIPHER_CTX_reset() HMAC keys neilman key agreement.
-HMAC_CTX_free() RSA public and private keys Public and private keys are generated using the Keys are passed into the module via API input RSA_free() DSA public and private keys generation method; random values are Keys are passed out of the module via API DSA_free() ECDSA public and private keys SP800-90A DRBG. output parameters in plaintext.
-EC_KEY_free() Diffie-Hellman public and private keys Public and private keys are generating using the SP800-56ARev3 Safe Primes key generation method, random values are obtained from the SP800-90A DRBG.
+Name Generation Entry and Output Zeroization AES keys Symmetric keys can be generated using the Keys are passed into the module via API input gnutls_cipher_deinit() gnutls_aead_cipher_deinit() Triple-DES keys SP800-90A DRBG.
+Key material is also parameters in plaintext.
+Keys generated are returned to the calling application via an API output parameter. gnutls_cipher_deinit() HMAC keys generated during Diffie- Hellman or EC Diffie- Hellman key agreement. gnutls_hmac_deinit() RSA public and private keys Public and private keys are generated using the FIPS 186-4 key Keys are passed into the module via API input parameters in plaintext. gnutls_privkey_deinit() gnutls_x509_privkey_deinit() gnutls_rsa_params_deinit() DSA public and private keys generation method; the random value used in Keys are passed out of the module via API output ECDSA public and private keys key generation is obtained from the SP800- 90A DRBG. parameters in plaintext.
+Diffie-Hellman public and private keys Public and private keys are generating using the SP800-56Arev3 Safe Primes key generation method, random values are obtained from the SP800-90A DRBG.
 The key is passed into the module via API input parameters in plaintext.
-Keys are passed out of the module via API output parameters in plaintext.
-DH_free() EC Diffie-Hellman public and private keys Public and private keys are generated using the FIPS 186-4 key generation method, and the random values are obtained from the SP800 90A DRBG.
+Keys are passed out of the module via API output parameters in plaintext. gnutls_dh_params_deinit() gnutls_pk_params_clear() EC Diffie-Hellman public and private keys Public and private keys are generated using the SP800-56Arev3 key generation method, random values are obtained from the SP800-90A DRBG.
 The key is passed into the module via API input parameters in plaintext.
-Keys are passed out of the module via API output parameters in plaintext.
-EC_KEY_free() Shared secret Generated during the Diffie-Hellman or EC Diffie-Hellman key agreement and shared secret computation.
-N/A DH_free(), EC_KEY_free() Password or passphrase Not Applicable.
+Keys are passed out of the module via API output parameters in plaintext. gnutls_pk_params_clear() Shared secret Generated during the Diffie-Hellman or EC Diffie-Hellman key agreement and shared secret computation.
+N/A zeroize_key() PBKDF password or passphrase Not Applicable.
 Key material is entered via API parameters.
 The key is passed into the module via API input parameters in plaintext.
-EVP_PKEY_free() Derived key Generated during the TLS KDF, SSH KDF or PBKDF Keys are passed out of the module via API output parameters in plaintext.
-EVP_PKEY_free() Entropy input string and seed material Obtained from NDRNG N/A FIPS_drbg_free() DRBG internal state: V value, C value, key (if applicable) Derived from entropy input as defined in SP800-90A N/A FIPS_drbg_free()
+Internal PBKDF state is zeroized automatically when function returns.
+Derived key Generated during the TLS KDF N/A Internal state is zeroized automatically when Generated during the PBKDF Keys are passed out of the module via API output parameters in plaintext. function returns.
+Entropy input string and seed material Obtained from NDRNG N/A gnutls_global_deinit() DRBG internal state (V value, key) Derived from entropy input as defined in SP800-90A N/A gnutls_global_deinit()